appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-working-with-variable.md

 ### Execution Flow using Capture Variable

-1) [Design the Process Flow](/processflow/creating-processflow/) and Open the **Node Configuration Window** for the application implementing [GET operation](/processflow/working-with-GET/).
+1) [Design the processflow](/processflow/creating-processflow/) and Open the **Node Configuration Window** for the application implementing [GET operation](/processflow/working-with-GET/).
 The node configuration window opens.

 2) Enter the required fields in the **General Tab** of the Node Configuration Window of the application implementing GET operation.
 Click on the **Properties** Tab.